elh0/User-Centric-Frontend-Development-Milestone-Project/README.md

 ## Features

-* Navbar Logo & Home Link: These both act as a **'Back To Top'** button for user reference.
+* **Navbar Logo & Home Link** -These both act as a **'Back To Top'** button for user reference.

-* Navbar Menu: Bootstrap hamburger menu used for smaller devices to help users navigate on mobile/tablet.
+* **Navbar Menu** - Bootstrap hamburger menu used for smaller devices to help users navigate on mobile/tablet.

-* Landing: Large hero/showcase image to introduce the band.
+* **Landing Section** - Large hero/showcase image to introduce the band.
 The use of buttons using text such as **'Meet Us!'** & **'Book Us!'** not only provide immediate calls to action to help the user fulfill their needs but also notifies the user that this an official website as the buttons use a 1st person narrative which intend initiate a personal feeling.

-* Band Section: Images sourced from Google & bio button links to band member's Wiki page.
+* **Band Section** - Images sourced from Google & bio button links to band member's Wiki page.

-* Music Section: Audio provided by CI & hover effect implemented via: [Kevin Powell](https://codepen.io/kevinpowell/pen/dWzGox).
+* **Music Section** - Audio provided by CI & hover effect implemented via: [Kevin Powell](https://codepen.io/kevinpowell/pen/dWzGox).

-* Video Section: Downloaded (YouTube) & hosted locally & Uploaded to c9.
+* **Video Section** - Downloaded (YouTube) & hosted locally & Uploaded to c9.

-* Connect Section: Using social icons to apply the briefs request of creating a social media presence.
+* **Connect Section** - Using social icons to apply the briefs request of creating a social media presence.
 Large & strongly set at the bottom to notify the user the website content is coming to an end & if they want to see more they can browse these links.

-* Contact Section: Brief, simple & straight to the point including various methods of contact.
+* **Contact Section** - Brief, simple & straight to the point including various methods of contact.

 ### Features Left to Implement